anoxco0/nykaa-fashion/README.md

  I am greatful for built clone of little part of Nykaa fashion.
 <br>
-## A clone of web application of Nykaa
+## A clone of web application of Nykaa Fashion
 <br>
 ## Screenshots
 <br>